OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 When Does a Floater Win?

-Family floaters are most cost-effective when all members are in a similar age bracket.
-A couple in their 30s with young children will almost always pay less for a floater than for separate individual policies.
-The floater premium is typically 1.7-2.4 times the individual premium (for the eldest member), whereas buying separate policies for 2-4 members would cost 2.5-4 times the individual premium.
-The savings can be 20-40% depending on the family composition.
+Family floaters are most cost-effective when all members are in a similar and relatively young age bracket.
+A couple in their 30s with children below 12 will almost always pay less for a Rs 10 lakh family floater than for separate individual policies at Rs 5 lakh each.
+The floater premium for this family might be Rs 20,000-28,000 annually, whereas four separate individual policies would cost Rs 32,000-45,000 in total.
+The savings of 20-40% are meaningful over a 10-20 year horizon of insurance coverage.

 When Do Individual Policies Win?